Please Note:

 A subscription to training authorized by the OHRP is maintained by Cal Poly and available online at the CITI training website.
 It also is recommended that PIs and their research teams complete the training for funded projects that are determined to be “exempt,” or for non-federally funded projects that were approved via minimal, expedited, or full review, especially in the cases where there is more than minimal risk, vulnerable populations, or potential risk to status of subjects should confidentiality be breached.

 Investigator Concerns.
-Investigators who have concerns or suggestions regarding Cal Poly’s human subjects research program, including this procedures and guidelines document, should convey them to the IRB Chair, Director of Research Compliance, or Vice President for Research and Economic Development, as appropriate.
+Investigators who have concerns or suggestions regarding Cal Poly’s human subjects research program, including this procedures and guidelines document, should convey them to the IRB Chair, Director of Research Compliance, or Vice President for Research, as appropriate.
 The appropriate entity will research the issue, and when deemed necessary, convene the parties involved to form a response for the investigator or make necessary procedural or policy modifications, as warranted.

 Faculty Advisor’s Responsibility when Supervising Student Research.
 Student-initiated human subjects research, whether senior project, thesis, or other types of research projects, must be supervised by a faculty member to ensure compliance with policy, procedures and regulations related to the protection of human subjects.
 In addition to his/her own responsibility for understanding the policies, procedures, and regulations, the faculty member also is responsible for providing guidance and mentoring to student researchers for the same.
 The faculty advisor should assist in protocol development; monitor study progress, including protocol compliance; and assist the student in handling research-related problems, including adverse event reporting.